 More details of the session will be available shortly and an update on the progress of the course will be given at the NASF Leadership Conference next month.

 Thanks to all NASF and event sponsors!

-Lockheed Martin’s Scott Fetter will join NASF at SUR/FIN® in Atlanta to kick off the Sustainability Summit in a keynote panel discussion.
+Lockheed Martin’s Scott Fetter will join NASF at SUR/FIN® in Atlanta as a keynote presenter on Tuesday, June 20.
 Scott has more than 30 years of materials processes, environmental safety and occupational health (ESOH) work experience.
 He began his career with a Bachelor of Science in Mechanical Engineering and a Master of Science in Hazardous Waste Materials Management.
 Scott is currently a F-35 ESOH Lead with Lockheed Martin and has served as the F-35 Air System ESH Integration Lead since the late 1990s.
 He is responsible for coating-related systems such as pollution prevention, materials substitution, identification execution and regulatory compliance, including REACH.